mayeaux/nodetube/README.md

 - Plus Badge to show your support
 - Support open-source software with your hard earned money, helping out in a big way to decentralize and open the internet
 - Allow others to receive the benefits of using NodeTube as a free user including not being tracked by a multibillion dollar corporation and receiving their media ad free

-## Technical Details

-NodeTube is an Express application powered by NodeJS, with MongoDB as a database, with `redis` for caching and `ffmpeg` for converting and compressing video content.
-It uses Pug as a templating engine and loads process variables through the .env.settings and .env.private files.

-[This section is being expanded rapidly so please Watch this repo so you can easily see when more documentation has been added]

 ## Additional Info